bran1501/Migration_toolkit/README.md

 Event Parser: Parse your data using the magic 8.

-JSON Syntax: Just enter the values for JSON and paste it in the JSON environment while installing apps

 Data Quality: Check the sourcetypes with issues and use this dashboard to identify better and faster the main issues.